 These days, you can visit the old winery and also taste the wide range of wines produced here, including Rubicon Moscatel, a sweet muscat wine that has won many international awards.
 It is manually harvested and has a fruity taste with notes of honey and white flowers.

-Museo del Vino – Bodega El Grifo
+7. Museo del Vino – Bodega El Grifo

 We sailed with Papagayo Catamaran on board the Ocean Lady, which has space for up to 12 people.
 It’s the perfect choice for a private trip around the island.

-Atypical Tourists – Where to Stay in Lanzarote
+Where to Stay in Lanzarote

 The small town of Haria is in one of the lushest parts of the island and perfect for atypical tourists looking for calm.
 There’s a charming main square with bougainvillea galore.

-The buildings are pretty photogenic too!
+The buildings are pretty photogenic too.

-Villa Delmás is a luxurious house built in the 18th century, set in 10,000 square meters – there’s even a helipad!
+Villa Delmás is a luxurious house built in the 18th century, set in 10,000 square meters – there’s even a helipad.

 The Cesar Manrique connection here is the swimming pool designed by the man himself.
 Inside, there’s a nice mix of antique and contemporary furniture and a wellness annexe with a jacuzzi and sauna.
-The cuisine is by Germán Blanco of La Tegala which we enjoyed earlier.
+The cuisine is by Germán Blanco of La Tegala which we mentioned earlier.